rahulsahay19/Docs/aspnet/getting-started/installing-on-linux.rst

-Installing ASP.NET 5 On Linux
+Installing ASP.NET Core 1.0 On Linux
 =============================

 By `Daniel Roth`_